-From the results in Sect.
-4.2, it can be concluded that, using the proposed framework of the Crowd3D method, it is possible to obtain similar DMOS/MOS quality scores as in laboratory experiments, provided that all ARMs implemented and explained earlier are used.
-For example, for case 2- $P{\text{thresh}} = Q{\text{thresh}} = 3$, with z-score calculation, cubic fit, Pearson's and Spearman's correlations between crowdsourced and laboratory tests are about 0.94 for DMOS and 0.96 for MOS scores.
-However, correlation is somewhat lower for DMOS/MOS depths and comfort scores (for case 2, it is 0.89/0.93 and 0.89/0.91 for DMOS/MOS depth and comfort scores).
-Lower scores for comfort and depth can be due to the several reasons, which are very difficult to control in crowdsourced tests: different illumination conditions, different 3D monitor type, and different monitor settings.
-In addition, depth and comfort scores, as added grades in 3D subjective experiments, may require the use of different subjective assessment approaches (in our work, we have used ACR-HR).
+From the results in subsection IV.B it can be concluded that by using the proposed framework of the Crowd3D method it is possible to obtain similar DMOS/MOS quality scores as in laboratory experiments, provided all ARMs implemented and explained earlier are used.
+E.g. for case $2 - P{thresh}=Q{thresh}=3$, with z-scores calculation, cubic fit, Pearson's and Spearman's correlations between crowdsourced and laboratory tests are about 0.94 for DMOS and 0.96 for MOS scores.
+However, correlation is somewhat lower for DMOS/MOS depths and comfort scores (for case 2 it is 0.89/0.93 and 0.89/0.91 for DMOS/MOS depth and comfort scores).
+Lower scores for comfort and depth can be due to the several reasons, which are very difficult to control in crowdsourced tests: different illumination conditions, different 3D monitor type, different subjective assessment approaches (in our work we have used ACR-HR).
 Possibly, observers may be more uncertain when evaluating depth and comfort, than generic video quality as those two quality dimensions are harder to define.

 When comparing DMOS/MOS scores between themselves, c.f.
-Table 4, it can be noticed that, in the crowdsourced quality evaluations, inter-correlation between different DMOS scores is higher, comparing with laboratory results.
-This could be because depth and comfort scores were not easily understandable to the observers as quality scores, which may have made quality, depth, and comfort scores more similar.
+Table IV, it can be noticed that in the crowdsourced quality evaluations, inter-correlation between different DMOS scores is higher, comparing with laboratory results.
+This could be because depth and comfort scores were not easily understandable to the observers as quality scores, which may have made quality, depth and comfort scores more similar.
 Possibly, this could then influence negatively the grading of the contents in the depth and comfort dimensions, resulting in unreliable DMOS scores for these two quality indicators.
-However, as was the case in the laboratory test, also for the crowdsourced data, DMOS scores for quality and comfort have the highest correlation.
-In [35], authors have presented a comparison between "Visual Quality", "Visual Discomfort", and "Sense of Presence" gradings (and two viewing distances) obtained using the NAMAS1-COSPAD data set [22].
-For visual quality and sense of presence, they used ACR scale, while, for visual discomfort, they used "Degradation Category Rating" scale [31].
-They concluded that the different scales which they used have high correlation: Pearson's correlation of 0.9 for visual quality-visual discomfort and 0.93 for visual qualitysense of presence grade pairs.
-This might show that general video quality scale is sufficient for evaluating side-by-side video experience, with the characteristics similar to that of NAMAS1-COSPAD data set (mainly coding and spatial resolution reduction distortions).
-However, in our subjective experiment, we had more different distortion types (some of which are specific for 3D distortion types), so those scales should represent more different grades.
+However, as was the case in the laboratory test, also for the crowdsourced data DMOS scores for quality and comfort have the highest correlation.
+In [35] authors have presented a comparison between "Visual quality", "Visual Discomfort" and "Sense of presence" gradings (and 2 viewing distances) obtained using the NAMAS1-COSPAD dataset [22].
+For visual quality and sense of presence they used ACR scale, while for visual discomfort they used "Degradation Category Rating" scale [31].
+They concluded that the different scales they used have high correlation: Pearson's correlation of 0.9 for visual quality - visual discomfort and 0.93 for visual quality - sense of presence grade pairs.
+This might show that general video quality scale is sufficient for evaluating side-by-side video experience, with the characteristics similar to that of NAMAS1-COSPAD dataset (mainly coding and spatial resolution reduction distortions).
+However, in our subjective experiment we had more different distortion types (some of which are specific for 3D distortion types), so those scales should represent more different grades.

-When comparing error classification for DMOS/MOS quality, depth, and comfort scores, Table 8, again, it can be seen that highest correct classification rate was obtained for DMOS/MOS quality scores (between laboratory and crowd-sourced tests), lower in the case of DMOS/MOS depth and comfort scores.
+When comparing error classification for DMOS/MOS quality, depth and comfort scores, Table VIII, again it can be seen that highest correct classification rate was obtained for DMOS/MOS quality scores (between laboratory and crowdsourced tests), lower in the case of DMOS/MOS depth and comfort scores.